-- 2 tablespoons coarse sugar, such as demerara or raw sugar
+- 2 tablespoons coarse sugar or brown sugar such as demerara or raw sugar

 - 1/2 teaspoon cinnamon

-- Preheat the oven to 350 F. Lightly spray or wipe the bottom and sides of a 8 X 8-inch glass baking pan with oil or cooking spray.
-(You may use metal, but the baking time will vary.)
+- Preheat the oven to 350 F. Lightly spray or wipe the bottom and sides of a 8 X 8-inch glass baking pan with oil or cooking spray or line it with parchment paper.
+(You may use metal or silicone, but the baking time will vary.)